-Interests, societal and global concerns, and everyday worries blend together for the 15-18-year-old.
+Interests, societal and global concerns, and everyday worries blend together for the 15-18year-old.
 The survey shows that people in this age range are starting to form opinions on broader social issues and perspectives, which start to take up mental space.
-This is a stage of their self-development, where positioning and taking a stand in terms of values and views help create an identity.
+This is a stage of their selfdevelopment, where positioning and taking a stand in terms of values and views help create an identity.

 Young adults in this age group need to be able to zoom in on themselves and zoom out to see the big picture, but in their busy day-to-day lives, they do not have time to do both to the same extent.
 Personal micro worries are given more attention than societal macro concerns.
+In a 17-year-old girl's diary, the government's proposal to ban headscarves at school is listed along with concerns like planning an outfit for an 18th birthday, homework, and thoughts about the future.

-There's just so much to think about at the moment'
+'There's just so much to think about at the moment'